ethagnawl/peterdohertys.website/blog-posts/vim-abbreviations-the-lightning-talk-that-didnt-strike.markdown

 ---
+post_type: blog-post
+published: true
+published_on: 7/19/2019
 title: Vim Abbreviations - The Lightning Talk that Didn't Strike
-published: true
 ---

-# Vim Abbreviations

 ## Introduction
 I'd originally put some notes together about Vim's abbreviations in preparation